gavinito/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 See the list of awarded grants on Project Serum dedicated section: [https://projectserum.com/grants](https://projectserum.com/grants).

 {{% notice warning %}}
+There is no guarantee that you will receive a grant.
+Please contact [EcoSerum](https://t.me/ecoSerum) to know whether the project you are interested in is eligible for a grant.
+{{% /notice %}}
+{{% notice warning %}}
 Grants might or might not be available after the first implementation for future ones
 {{% /notice %}}